-POST-CONVICTION INVESTIGATION & PROCEEDINGS
+E. POST-CONVICTION INVESTIGATION & PROCEEDINGS

-- 62. Post-conviction DNA testing ultimately revealed the presence of foreign DNA (i.e., DNA that could not have come from Plaintiff or her husband) under Robert Dorotik's fingernails, on the rope found wrapped around his neck, and on the clothing he was wearing when his body was found. - 63.
+- 60. Post-conviction DNA testing ultimately revealed the presence of foreign DNA (i.e., DNA that could not have come from Plaintiff or her husband) under Robert Dorotik's fingernails, on the rope found wrapped around his neck, and on the clothing he was wearing when his body was found. - 61.
 On August 12, 2019, Plaintiff filed a petition for writ of habeas corpus seeking to vacate her conviction on the basis of new evidence of innocence, ineffective assistance of counsel, and prosecutorial failure to correct false trial testimony.
-On April 23, 2020, at the age of seventy-three, while her petition was pending, Plaintiff was released from custody due to a bond motion based on Covid-19. - 64.
-On July 24, 2020, the SDDA conceded Plaintiff's conviction must be vacated in light of the post-conviction DNA test results, and because the SDDA had discovered voluminous Brady (exculpatory evidence) material, never provided to the defense and previously unknown to the prosecution, regarding SDSD crime lab employees who conducted forensic testing in Plaintiff's case and about whose competence and training crime lab supervisors had expressed serious and longstanding concerns.
-All that Brady material was withheld from Plaintiff for nearly two decades.

-65. On July 24, 2020, the Court granted Plaintiff's petition for writ of

-- 65. On July 24, 2020, the Court granted Plaintiff's petition for writ of habeas corpus and vacated her conviction. - 66.
+On April 23, 2020, at the age of seventy-three, while her petition was pending, Plaintiff was released from custody due to a bond motion based on Covid-19.

+- 62. On July 24, 2020, the SDDA conceded Plaintiff's conviction must be vacated in light of the post-conviction DNA test results, and because the SDDA had discovered voluminous Brady (exculpatory evidence) material, never provided to the defense and previously unknown to the prosecution, regarding SDSD crime lab employees who conducted forensic testing in Plaintiff's case and about whose competence and training crime lab supervisors had expressed serious and longstanding concerns.
+All that Brady material was withheld from Plaintiff for nearly two decades. - 63.
+On July 24, 2020, the Court granted Plaintiff's petition for writ of habeas corpus and vacated her conviction. - 64.
 In October 2020, DDA Kurt Mechals, who originally prosecuted Plaintiff in 2001 along with DDA Bonnie Howard-Regan, announced that the SDDA would re-prosecute Plaintiff for the murder of her husband based on the very same faulty evidence presented by the same incompetent and unqualified criminalists responsible for her wrongful conviction in 2001.
-DDA Mechals admitted that he had not read Plaintiff's petition for a writ of habeas corpus filed in 2019, which set forth substantial new evidence supporting her claim of innocence, prior to announcing his decision to re-try Plaintiff for the murder of her husband.
-Disregarding the new exculpatory DNA evidence entirely, the SDDA continued to suppress exculpatory and impeachment Brady evidence and subjected Plaintiff to another two years of criminal legal proceedings.
-Following a nearly year-long preliminary hearing and extensive pre-trial litigation, on May 16, 2022, the SDDA dismissed charges against Plaintiff, conceding they had insufficient evidence to sustain a conviction beyond a reasonable doubt.
+DDA Mechals admitted that he had not read Plaintiff's petition for a writ of habeas corpus filed in 2019, which set